apollo

 • Complete Blood Count (CBC)

-In this diagnosis, the blood cell count in the patient’s body is analysed.
+The blood cell count in the patient’s body is analysed in this diagnosis.
 For people with anaemia, the RBC count is the most vital aspect.
 A CBC panel will also evaluate other parameters like platelets.

 • Iron Levels

-Anaemia has a relation with the iron values in the bloodstream.
-An anaemic person has low iron levels in blood.
-So, a serum test determining the level of iron in blood becomes essential to detect potential deficiency.
+Anaemia is related to the iron values in the bloodstream.
+An anaemic person has low iron levels in the blood.
+So, a serum test determining the iron level in the blood becomes essential to detect potential deficiency.

 • Peripheral Blood Smear

-In some cases, doctors can require an in-depth analysis of the bone marrow sample.
+Doctors can sometimes require an in-depth analysis of the bone marrow sample.
 For this purpose, it can be necessary to undergo an additional medical assessment.

 Understanding that the RBC levels differ based on gender and age is crucial.
 The normal RBC range for male adults lies between 4.35 to 5.65 million/mL of blood.
 On the other hand, the normal range for female adults is 3.90 to 5.10 million/mL of blood.